 The common musk turtle, colloquially known as the “stinkpot” due to the smelly odor it can release through its shell, is a species of turtle commonly found in the wetland habitats of eastern North America.
 These turtles are also small, with a maximum length of about 12 cm.

 Common musk turtles are also omnivorous, including algae, snails, tadpoles, crayfish, clams, and other aquatic insects.
-Being scavengers, these feed on the carrion of dead animals too.
-Additionally, they are nocturnal, meaning they almost always hunt for their food during the night.
+Being scavengers, these feed on the carrion of dead animals, too.
+They are also nocturnal, almost always hunting for food at night.

 How do Turtles Hunt?

 Turtles hunt their food using different means.
-Some species move with speed to ambush prey that comes near the areas they inhabit.
+Some species move quickly to ambush prey that comes near their areas.

-- Other species like the painted turtle surveys the water bottoms to find and capture prey.
+- Other species, like the painted turtle, survey the water bottoms to find and capture prey.

 - Their hunting is facilitated by their tactic of quickly pushing their heads in and out of the water to attract the attention of unsuspecting victims.